 Trip: 14 August 2020.
 From Salamina to Perama, with the ARIS IV of Psomas Shipping.

 The double-ended ferry ARIS IV was ordered in 2019, by the Greek company Psomas Shipping.
-She was due to become the successor of the company's previous double-ended ferry, the ARIS III, which had been sold to the Italian company Delcomar earlier that year.
-The ARIS IV was completed in 2020 in Greece, and was deployed on the Perama-Salamina line, operating also under the Agios Nikolaos Lines joint venture.
+She was due to become the successor of the company's previous double-ended ferry, namely the ARIS III, which had been sold to the Italian company Delcomar earlier that year.
+The ARIS IV was completed in 2020 in Greece, and she was deployed on the Perama-Salamina line, operating also under the Agios Nikolaos Lines joint venture.

 The ARIS IV is, as her name suggests, the fourth ship in the history of Psomas Shipping.
 The latter was founded in 1967 by the Psomas family, and has been known to operate in Evoia and on the Perama-Salamina line.
-Their first ship was the landing craft ARIS, built in 1967 in Greece, which operated for 35 years on the Oropos-Eretria line until she was sold in 2002 to Corfu-based company GM Shipping, for whom she still operates as the GRIGORIS M as a Ro-Ro carrier on the Igoumenitsa-Corfu-Paxoi-Ereikousa-Othonoi-Mathraki line on the Ionian Sea.
+Their first ship was the landing craft ARIS, built in 1967 in Greece, which operated for 35 years on the Oropos-Eretria line until she was sold in 2002 to the Corfu-based company GM Shipping, for whom she still operates as the GRIGORIS M as a Ro-Ro carrier on the Igoumenitsa-Corfu-Paxoi-Ereikousa-Othonoi-Mathraki line on the Ionian Sea.
 After five years of inactivity, the company resumed operations in 2007, following the delivery of then-newly-built double-ended ferry ARIS II, which was deployed on the Oropos-Eretria line.
 Three years later, that ship was sold to the Croatian company Rapska Plovidba, for whom she operates today as the BARBAT on the Stinica-Mišnjak line.
-She was replaced by another newly-built double-ended ferry, the ARIS III, which began operations on Oropos-Eretria line in 2010.
-In 2015 and in 2016 that ship operated on the Perama-Salamina line, but returned to the South Evoian Gulf in 2017.
-In early 2019 she was sold to the Italian company Delcomar, and began service in 2020 as the I MADDALENA on the Palau-La Maddalena line on the Strait of Bonifacio.
-Her replacement, the ARIS IV, began service on the Perama-Salamina line (as stated previously), and is also currently the youngest ferry in the Greek coastal service.
+She was replaced by another newly-built double-ended ferry, namely the ARIS III, which began operations on Oropos-Eretria line in 2010.
+In 2015 and in 2016 that ship operated on the Perama-Salamina line, but she returned to the South Evoian Gulf in 2017.
+In early 2019 she was sold to the Italian company Delcomar, and she began service in 2020 as the I MADDALENA on the Palau-La Maddalena line on the Strait of Bonifacio.
+Her replacement, namely the ARIS IV, began service on the Perama-Salamina line (as stated previously), and she is also currently the youngest ferry in the Greek coastal service.

 After spending almost an entire day of taking pictures and traveling around Piraeus, Salamina and Megara, it was time for me to head back to Athens for the evening.
 Indeed, 14 August 2020 saw me taking pictures of many ships departing the port of Piraeus in the early morning, followed by a trip from the latter to Salamina with the GEORGIOS BROUFAS of Broufas Vessels.
 After seeing many ships in Salamina, I then went to the island's small port, Faneromeni, whereupon I traveled to Megara onboard the landing craft PANTANASSA of Pantanassa NE, before heading back to Salamina with the AIANTAS of Aiantas Ferries Company.
 Now that I was back in the port of Paloukia in Salamina, instead of taking the ship to Piraeus, I decided to travel to Perama in order to arrive quicker in Athens (as the trip to Piraeus would last 40 minutes).
 This was my first-ever trip with a ship of Psomas Shipping, and my third trip from Salamina to Perama with a double-ended ferry since 2019.
-It was also my first-ever trip with a ferry and ship built in the 2020s.
+It was also my first-ever trip with a ferry (and any ship in general) built in the 2020s.

 The ARIS IV seen in the port of Paloukia in Salamina, during her debut summer.

 A view of the newly-built ARIS IV prior to boarding her.
 She features a livery that is very similar to that of her predecessor, namely the ARIS III.
-I had seen the latter during the summer of 2018 (her last summer under Psomas Shipping), while she was operating on the South Evoian Gulf on the Oropos-Eretria line, during my trips with the ANNA MARIA of Gavanozis Shipping and with the PROTOPOROS XIII of Tsokos Lines.
+I had seen the latter during the summer of 2018 (which was her last summer under Psomas Shipping), while she was operating on the South Evoian Gulf on the Oropos-Eretria line, during my trips with the ANNA MARIA of Gavanozis Shipping and with the PROTOPOROS XIII of Tsokos Lines.

 The ARIS IV seen just before I embarked onboard her.